-We are exposed to significant market risk due to potential changes in prices for fertilizer products and natural gas.
+We are exposed to significant market risk due to potential changes in prices for fertilizer products, pet coke, and natural gas.
 Natural gas is the primary raw material used in the production of various nitrogen-based products manufactured at our East Dubuque Facility.
 We have commitments to purchase natural gas for use in our East Dubuque Facility at the spot market and through short-term, fixed supply, fixed price, and index price purchase contracts.

 In the normal course of business, we produce nitrogen-based fertilizer products throughout the year to supply the needs of our customers during the highdelivery-volume spring and fall seasons.
 The value of fertilizer product inventory is subject to market risk due to fluctuations in the relevant commodity prices.
-Prices of nitrogen fertilizer products can be volatile.
-We believe that market prices of nitrogen products are affected by changes in grain prices, demand, natural gas prices, and other factors.
-In the opinion of our management, there is no derivative financial instrument that correlates effectively with, and has a trading volume sufficient to hedge, our firm commitments and forecasted commodity sales transactions.
+Prices of nitrogen fertilizer products can be volatile, and we believe they are affected by changes in grain prices, demand, natural gas prices, and other factors.
+In the opinion of our management, there are no financial instruments that correlate with our firm commitments and forecasted commodity sales transactions and could be used to effectively reduce commodity price risk.